roshnidaksha/ip/docs/README.md

 Each line represents a task and the fields are separated by `|`.
 The file can be edited manually to add, remove or modify tasks.

+> [!CAUTION]
-But the format of the file should be maintained otherwise Planit may not be able to read the tasks.
+> If the file is edited manually, the format of the file should be maintained otherwise Planit may not be able to read
+> the tasks, and a new file will be created.
+> Therefore, it is recommended to take a backup of the file before editing it.

 When Planit is launched, it reads the tasks from the file and loads them into the task list.